GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

   (ERROR) guava 26.0
 ```

-Only when gax-java and grpc-jav aboth upgrade their dependency on Guava are
+Only when gax-java and grpc-java both upgrade their dependency on Guava are
 there no longer any conflicts:

 ```